agrgroup/MassiveReactionNetworks/README.md

-# Demystifying catalytic CO<sub>2</sub> reduction pathways with thousands of elementary reactions via mechanism discovery and machine-learned kinetic barriers
+# Data-driven massive reaction networks reveal new pathways underlying catalytic CO2 hydrogenation

 **Abstract**: <br>
-Heterogeneous catalytic pathways involve thousands of elementary steps, forming an intricate web of chemical reactions, but most first-principles kinetic models involve only a few dozen elementary steps.
-Here, we combine extensive quantum-mechanical cal culations of reaction thermodynamics/kinetics, machine-learning models for activation barrier prediction, and methods for automated reaction enumeration and elementary re action identification.
-Thereby, we devise an approach that enables automated microki netic modeling (MKM) of CO<sub>2</sub> reduction pathways on copper with an unprecedented 9389 elementary reactions.
-We validate our computational outcomes with experimen tal observations.
-The ensuing results follow experimental trends of methanol and CO production rates, contrary to the conclusions of MKM based on a smaller subset of manually curated reactions.
-Considering hundred-plus C1-C4 compounds, our auto mated approach unravels intermolecular hydrogen-hopping reactions to be the key to accurately simulating the CO<sub>2</sub> reduction pathway.
-We also establish the importance of CH<sub>3</sub>CHO in forming longer-chain hydrocarbons.
-Overall, the proposed strategy to comprehensively model complex catalytic pathways will significantly advance compu tational catalysis research and carbon conversion processes.
+Heterogeneous catalytic pathways for clean energy conversion involve thousands of elementary steps, but most quantum-mechanical models involve only a few dozen reactions.
+We combine extensive density functional theory (DFT) calculations, machine learning (ML) for activation barrier prediction, and human intelligence-inspired reaction enumeration and elementary reaction identification.
+This enables automated kinetic modeling of CO2 hydrogenation on copper, a key process to produce fuels and chemicals.
+We construct the largest dataset of 152 elementary CO2 reduction reactions and experimentally determine CO2 conversion, finding that even large networks with 100+ reactions are insufficient.
+In contrast, our approach reveals 9389 elementary reactions, reducing human bias in the reaction pathway.
+We unravel 40-fold higher CO2 conversion rates, following experimental trends of methanol and CO production.
+We establish the crucial role of intermolecular hydrogen transfer and hydrogenation by molecular hydrogen, a surprising ML-enabled discovery validated post-facto.
+The proposed strategy to comprehensively model complex catalytic mechanisms will significantly advance catalysis research and carbon conversion processes.
 <br>
 <br>